 Psychotherapy Part 1: Considering Starting Psychotherapy or Counselling?

-This article is one of over 280 articles and audio recordings that can be found in the Resources section of this website.
+This article is one of over 600 original articles and audio recordings that can be found in the Resources section of this website.
 Access to Resources is available to patients who complete Assessment and start attending sessions weekly.

 Facts